Catenanuova: History

 Catenanuova was founded between 1727 and 1733 by Andrea Giuseppe Riggio-Statella, Prince of Aci Catena, to fulfil the last wishes of his mother, the Baroness Anna Maria Statella (died 1717) who wanted "to revive happy memories of childhood" after the 1693 Sicily earthquake had decimated her husband's family.
 A notarized document dated February 9, 1733 attests to the existence of Catenanuova at that date.
 Between 1731 and 1736 Catenanuova became a small urban center with full autonomy.
 The name of the town derived from Aci Catena and changed from Terra della Nuova Catena to Catena la Nuova to the present Catenanuova.

 Economy

 Catenanuova is classified as rural municipality.
 The main activities are agriculture (wheat, citrus, vegetables), and craft manufacturing (in iron and wood).
 The entrepreneurship index of Catenanuova was 43.27/1000 pop in 2001.

+Symbols

+On April 7, 2003, the new coat of arms and municipal banner were granted (see Armorial of Saints).

+The banner is a purple drape.